The Habit of Bible Study

 Many of them are just like coasters on your coffee table, collecting dust and having water rings on top.
 If you don't read them, you can't get it inside you.
 According to Barna, only 11% of Americans read the Bible daily.
 That's one out of 10.
 If you're someone who reads the Bible every day, you're one out of ten Americans that do.

-You got to remember how this happened.
+You have to remember how this happened.
 Timothy was his son in the Lord, younger than Paul.
 He had followed Paul for many years.
 And Paul planted a church in Ephesus, and he was there planting that church for three years.
 And he built a great church.

 And Timothy's like, I can't do it.
 I'm too young.
 I'm too small.
 This week I was studying with my son Jonathan.
-And by the way, this, this month is the 10th year anniversary of our Rocky Mount campus.
+And by the way, this month is the 10th year anniversary of our Rocky Mount campus.

 Can you believe that?
-That wonderful.
+That's wonderful.
 Praise the Lord for that.
 It seems like yesterday to me, but I told him when we started this church, when we started out, we were part of an idea of planting churches.
 Nobody in eastern North Carolina was planting churches in those days.

 And so we were way ahead of the curve.
 33, almost 34 years ago.
 And so I didn't have anybody to talk to.
 There were no other pastors planting churches.
-And so I used to read first and second Timothy and I would rename it first and Second Gary.
+And so I used to read first and second Timothy and I would rename it first and second Gary.

 And I'd be like, I need somebody to talk to, Paul.
 Can you be my mentor?
 And he would be like, yeah, like I quoted this earlier.
 But when I was afraid he'd say, God has not given us a spirit of fear, Gary, but a spirit of love and of power and of a sound mind, I go, okay, thanks, Paul.
 That's good.